christian-draeger/pact-example/README.md

 (Pact-JVM, Pact Ruby, Pact .NET, Pact Go, Pact.js, Pact Swift etc.) provide support for Consumer Driven Contract Testing between dependent systems where the integration is based on HTTP (or message queues for some of the implementations).

+### the motivation of this example implementations
+Because [Pact](https://docs.pact.io/) is supporting so much languages and different ways of doing things and they have a distributed documentation it can get messy and a bit annoying to search or better say filter for the information you particularly want / need.
+Only for the JVM there are currently ~20 different extensions / dependencies (plugins not included). 🤯

+>_**In my opinion it's absolutely awesome to get decent support for different languages and frameworks,
+>but it can become quite hard to keep track of all the already existing stuff (especially if you're a newbie to Pact).**_

+For this reason I decided to write a compact step by step guide with working examples using Maven as build tool and provide each a Kotlin and a Java example of the test implementation.
+(😏 and a Javascript Consumer implementation)

 ## What?
 Included examples are: How to test services that are talking REST as well as examples